G. Russell BellChief Scientific Officer Emeritus

 Dasher grew up in Silicon Valley, and her passion is working with entrepreneurs and early stage technology companies.
 Since moving to Atlanta, Dasher has advised seed and early stage venture funds, entrepreneurs, startups, and emerging growth companies.
 She is a member of the Atlanta ARCS Foundation which is dedicated to supporting American leadership and advancement in science and technology.
 Dasher and her husband, Karl, are actively involved in the Georgia Tech community and are supporters of local scientific research and scholarship.
 Dasher is a graduate of University of California, Santa Cruz and graduated magna cum laude from Cornell Law School.

-Deborah DeanExecutive Vice President and Chief Compliance Officer
+Deborah DeanExecutive Vice President

 David DoddPresident, CEO & Managing Director